SpencerRothschild/CSE-136-Samples/README.md

+Set up your hosting.
+We'll be using AWS default Linux instance.

 If using AWS don't forget to add HTTP and HTTPS:
 - Inbound Rules in AWS (EC2 -> Security Group -> Choose Instance -> Inbound -> Add HTTP and HTTPS)